faderskd/faderskd.github.io/_posts/2024-05-15-kafka-replication.markdown

 ### Preferred leader and leader failover

+// TODO

 Each Kafka topic partition has a leader replica chosen by a controller during topic creation.
 This is called a preferred leader replica.
 I previously explained how Kafka assigns leaders to brokers. leadership can change.

+### Availability vs consistency

+Setting all previously mentioned configurations:

+* number of replicas (`replication.factor`)
+* minimum in-sync-replicas (`min.in.sync.replicas`)
+* unclean leader election (`unclean.leader.election.enable`)
+* `acks` on a `KafkaProducer`

+requires understanding how they affect availability and consistency.
+Before doing anything, start with answering the question: do you accept losing any data ?
+Do you accept that the produced message may never be delivered to the consumers even when Kafka responded successfully during publishing ?
+Most of the time, the Kafka cluster will work smoothly, but you have to prepare for hard times too:
+* broker disk failures
+* slow network
+* network partitions (some of the brokers cannot communicate with others)
+* broker ungraceful shutdowns
+* broker machine disasters

+What is more important to you when the above conditions arise ?

+**Availability** - being able to produce messages despite the fact that some of them may be permanently missed
+**Consistency** - stop producing and throwing errors when there is not enough replicas to provide expected durability

+When you know the answer, then you can lean toward set of configuration adjusted to the requirements.

+**Availability:**
+1. **`acks=1`** - only leader confirms during producing, no need to wait for higher number of replicas before acknowledging the messages.
+Note that this concerns only write availability.
+The leader does not return any messages to the consumer until they are replicated to the current `ISR`.
+If the `ISR < Min-ISR` then the high watermark cannot progress, and the consumption stops despite the progress in writing.
+2. **lower `min.in.sync.replicas`** - as mentioned in the previous point, for `acks=1`, the `Min-ISR` does not affect producing, but will always affect consuming.
+The consumers can only fetch committed messages.
+These are below the high watermark.
+The high watermark progression is limited by the `Min-ISR`.
+Be aware, that when setting higher `Min-ISR` and producing with `acks=1`, the consumers fetch messages replicated to the higher number of replicas.
+You gain more predictable consuming process, because in case of a leader crash, Kafka has still a valid replica with a complete committed log.
+It can be useful for example, for providing more consistency into reprocessing the same topic multiple times.
+Remember that higher `Min-ISR` means also increasing end-to-end latency.
+3. **higher `replication.factor`** -
+4. **unclean.leader.election.enable** set to true -

+# Performance

+// TODO

-# Min-ISR examples
+# Configurations examples

-Because setting a `min.in.sync.replicas` (on a topic or broker) and `acks` (on KafkaProducer) is one of the most important configuration for availability and consistency, I'd like to provide you a few examples for different application requirements.
+I'd like to provide you a few examples for different application requirements.
 The `unclean.leader.election.enable` is `false`.

-1. `replication.factor=4`, `min.in.sync.replicas=3`, `acks=all` - this config provides a high consistency.
-Each message is
+1. `replication.factor=4`, `min.in.sync.replicas=3`, `acks=all` - this config provides high consistency at the cost of
-replicated to **at least** 3 brokers before getting success response.
-During the healthy brokers condition, the ISR will be 4, so `ack=all` will wait for 4 brokers.
-One of the brokers can fail (`ISR=3`), and we still have `ISR >= MinISR`, and we still can produce messages.
-Losing one more broker (`ISR=2`) affects availability as the `ISR >= MinISR` won't apply anymore.
-In a pessimistic scenario (`ISR=3`) where we can still produce, the partition can survive up to 2 concurrent failures without losing data.
+availability and write latency.
+Each message is replicated to **at least** 3 brokers (including leader) before getting success response.
+During the healthy brokers condition, the `ISR=4`, so `ack=all` will wait for all 4 brokers.
+One of the brokers can fail (`ISR=3`), and we still have `ISR >= Min-ISR` condition met, so we still can produce messages.
+Losing one more broker (`ISR=2`) affects availability, as the `ISR >= Min-ISR` won't apply anymore.
+When the `ISR=3` and the partition is still available for writes, it can survive up to 2 further replicas failures without losing data.
-We still would have one node with a complete *committed* log.
-It could be then elected as (or remain) the leader and the rest of the brokers could replicate after recovery.
-In an optimistic scenario (`ISR=4`), we would obviously survive not more than 3 concurrent crashes.
-To sum up: we can tolerate up to 1 broker crashes being still available, and 2 concurrent (`MinISR - 1`) failures.
+In such an extreme situation, there still would be one node with a complete *committed* log, which would be elected as the leader, so rest of the brokers could replicate from it after recovery.
+In a common scenario (`ISR=4`) we would survive up to 3 replicas crashes.
+To sum up: we can tolerate up to 1 broker crashes while being available for writes, and then 2 concurrent (`Min-ISR - 1`) failures without losing data.
 2. `replication.factor=4`, `min.in.sync.replicas=2`, `acks=all` - moderate consistency and availability.
 We can tolerate
-up to 2 (`ISR=2`) unhealthy replicas while providing availability, but then we can lose only one partition (`MinISR - 1`) without data loss.
+up to 2 (`ISR=2`) unhealthy replicas while providing availability, but then we can lose only one additional partition (`Min-ISR - 1`) without data loss.
-3. `replication.factor=4`, `min.in.sync.replicas=3`, `acks=leader` - we favour availability over consistency.
+3. `replication.factor=4`, `min.in.sync.replicas=2`, `acks=leader` - we favour availability over consistency.
 The leader
-responds successfully after storing messages in its local log.
-By using this configuration, you accept the possibility of losing some events when only one broker fails.
-The lost are these acknowledged by the leader, but still not replicated by `ISR` - which is a non-committed part of the log.
+responds successfully after storing messages in its local log, before replication to the rest of the `ISR` happens.
+By using this configuration, you accept the possibility of losing some events.
+The lost are those acknowledged by the leader, but still not replicated by the `ISR` - which is a **non-committed** part of the log.
 The reality is that you can lose messages in more scenarios than just leader failure.
 As the author of series [posts](https://jack-vanlightly.com/blog/2018/9/14/how-to-lose-messages-on-a-kafka-cluster-part1) shows, the networking problems are even worse.
-Nevertheless, once we accept a possibility of data loss, we get very high availability: in the worst case (`ISR=3`) we can lose 2 (`MinISR - 1`) brokers and still being able to produce.
-In an optimistic scenario (`ISR=4`), we can run even event without 3 brokers.
+Nevertheless, once we accept the possibility of occasional data loss, we get very high availability: we can run even without 3 brokers.
+Note that the consumers will see the data once it is replicated by the `Min-ISR=2`.
-4. `replication.factor=4`, `min.in.sync.replicas=1`, `acks=all` - we favor availability over consistency when there are
+4. `replication.factor=4`, `min.in.sync.replicas=1`, `acks=all` - we favor availability over consistency in case of emergency,
-problems with replicas/network, but when the cluster is healthy, we want to replicate to higher number of replicas - current `ISR`.
-When replicas performs well, the `ISR` > 1, and leader will acknowledge events when all `ISR` replicate.
+but when the cluster is healthy, we want to replicate to a higher number of replicas - current `ISR`.
+When all replicas perform well, the `ISR=4`, and leader will acknowledge events when all `ISR` replicate.
-The messages are available for consumers after replication to the full `ISR`.
-But, in case of emergency, the `ISR` can even shrink to the leader, and we still be able to produce/consume (`MinISR=1`).
+The messages are then available for consumers after replication to the full `ISR=4`.
+But, in case of emergency, the `ISR` can even shrink to the leader itself, and we still be able to produce/consume (because of `Min-ISR=1`).
-This may seem like a non-practical scenario: why to enforce higher consistency when everything goes well, but when not, just forget about it accept losing data ?
+This may seem like a non-practical scenario: why to enforce higher consistency when everything goes well, but when not, just forget about safety and accept losing data ?
 Compared to any `acks=leader` configuration, this will be more reliable during leader restarts.
 For example, the leader rebooted ungracefully, the rest of the `ISR` was fine in that time.
 The leader could acknowledge some messages before the restart, by writing them to the page cache, which is not synchronized immediately to disk.
-If the producing was made with `acks=leader`, the leader didn't wait for `ISR` before acknowledging, which when followed by a shutdown could end up with a data loss.
-If the producer used `acks=all`, the leader waited for all current `ISR` before acknowledging.
+If the producing was made with `acks=leader`, the leader didn't wait for `ISR` before acknowledging, which when followed by the shutdown could end up with a data loss.
+But in our case, the producer used `acks=all`.
+The leader waited for all current `ISR` before acknowledging.
 This means that the new leader from the current `ISR` had to have all acknowledged messages - no data loss.

-In all cases I used `replication.factor` 4 but is up to you to decide what redundancy you want to have.
-The higher the number of replicas, the higher possibility of increasing `MinISR`.
-Larger `MinISR` positively affects availability for `acks=leader`, and consistency for `akcs=all`.
+In all cases I used `replication.factor=4`, but is up to you to decide what redundancy you want to have.
+The higher the number of replicas, the higher producing availability for `ack=leader`, and higher possibility of increasing `Min-ISR`.
+Larger `Min-ISR` positively affects consistency for `akcs=all`.
 But remember that higher number of replicas indicates higher network, storage, CPU utilization.
-The brokers have much more work to during the replication.
-Finally, the end-to-end latency will suffer too.
+The brokers have much more work to do because of the replication.
+And finally, the end-to-end latency will increase too.